devvot/devvot/README.md

-Hi 👋, I'm Mihailo, senior software architect/back end developer who has over more than 5 years of experience in software engineering.
+Hi 👋, I'm senior software architect/back end developer who has over more than 5 years of experience in software engineering.

 🔭 I’m currently working on a C#, .NET, Python, Nodejs for back end development and Angular/React/Typescript for front end.
 I am also very proficient in DevOps, AWS and cloud services.